opendatavis/opendatavis.github.io/_posts/2020-04-12-visualise-missing-data.md

 ### Plot - Heat map

-Let us plot the data as Heat map to visualise the pattern of missing and non-missing values.
+Plot the data as Heat map to visualise the pattern of missing and non-missing values.
 <br/>
 <br/>